Cyril-Meyer/DeepSCEM/README.md

 The correct workflow is to export (save) your dataset once you're happy with it.

 💡 Save dataset again if something changed.
-The HDF5 format file used with h5py may not release space when samples are removed.
+The HDF5 format file used with `h5py` do not release space when samples are removed.

 💡 Use 2D models at first.
 This is more advice than a good practice, but in our experience, 2D models